Generating Class-Level Integration Tests Using Call Site Information: Evaluation Results

 \subsection{CBC achieved by \cling (RQ1.1)}

-As reported in Table~\ref{tab:projects}, \cling did not identify any coupled-branches for three pairs of classes (one in \texttt{mockito} and two in \texttt{time}).
-This is due to the absence of target branches in either the caller or the callee, resulting in no couple of branches to cover.
-Those three pairs have been excluded from the results presented in this section.
-Figure~\ref{fig:cbcdistribution} gives the distribution of the CBC coverage achieved by \cling for the remaining 137 pairs of classes.
+As explained in Section \ref{sec:setup:subselection}, \cling did not identify any coupled-branches for three pairs of classes.
+Figure~\ref{fig:cbcdistribution} gives the distribution of the CBC coverage achieved by \cling for 137 pairs of classes.
 In total, \cling could generate at least one test suite achieving a coupled-branches coverage of at least 50\% for 87 out of 137 class pairs.
-Figure~\ref{fig:cbccoverage} presents the coupled-branches coverage of $T_{\cling}$ in all of the projects.
-On average (the diamonds in Figure~\ref{fig:cbccoverage}) the test suites generated by \cling cover 48.7\% of coupled-branches.
+Figure~\ref{fig:cbccoverage} presents the coupled-branches coverage of $T_{\cling}$ in all projects.
+On average (the diamonds in Figure~\ref{fig:cbccoverage}) the test suites generated by \cling cover 49.1\% of the coupled-branches.

-The most covered couples are in the \texttt{math} project ($61.9\%$ on average), followed by \texttt{time} ($61.8\%$ on average) and \texttt{lang} ($46.5\%$ on average).
-The least covered couples are in the \texttt{closure} ($24\%$ on average) and \texttt{mockito} projects ($33.6\%$ on average), which are also the projects with the highest number of coupled-branches in Table~\ref{tab:projects} (10,542 coupled-branches on average for all the class pairs in \texttt{closure} and 1,185 coupled-branches on average in \texttt{mockito}).
+The most covered couples are in the \texttt{time} project ($62.4\%$ on average), followed by \texttt{math} ($61.9\%$ on average) and \texttt{lang} ($48.9\%$ on average).
+The least covered couples are in the \texttt{closure} ($23.2\%$ on average) and \texttt{mockito} projects ($33.6\%$ on average), which are also the projects with the highest number of coupled-branches in Table~\ref{tab:projects} (10,542 coupled-branches on average for all the class pairs in \texttt{closure} and 1,185 coupled-branches on average in \texttt{mockito}).